orieasterly/portfolio/README.md

 </details>

-# 5. Automation Anywhere RPA Implementation - July 2021 - Present
+# 5. Automation Anywhere RPA Implementation - July 2021 - June 2023

 ## Objective
 Deployed Automation Anywhere's Robotic Process Automation (RPA) to revolutionize and automate various administrative tasks.
 The project aims to leverage the power of RPA to drive efficiency, accuracy, and time savings in daily operational workflows.